Ostheer/IBM4610_bot/README.md

 ## TODO
 * Add support for images
 * Add support for stickers
-* Allow admin to remove users from allow/block list
 * Implement schedule for working times.
 Notify users when printer is not connected/offline
 * Fix special characters/diacritics problem
 * Use built-in camera to send gif/picture of printed receipt to user